sauloperez/redch-webapp/README.md

 This essentially runs commands on the remote server through SSH.
 Once the process is finished, point your browser to the production server.

+Additionaly, some tasks to manage production services are provided.
+Each service has its own start, stop and restart actions:

+	cap production nginx:restart
+	cap production passenger:stop
+	cap production rabbitmq:start

+	# Or open an SSH connection
+	cap production utils:ssh

+To list all available tasks type:

+	cap productin -T

 ## Testing